 Place 2 tbsp. cornstarch in a cup measure and fill the cup with flour.
 Place in a sifter along with the rest of the flours, baking powder, salt, and soda and sift into a medium bowl.
 Add butter, working quickly with your fingers to incorporate the fat until it resembles coarse meal.
-You can also do this with a few pulses in the food processor, but I like the feel of making the dough by hand.
+You can also do this with a few pulses in the food processor, but I like the feel of making the dough by hand, and the food processor can be too rough on the dough.
 Be gentle though, you do not want to over mix or overwork biscuits or they will be hard and tough.

 Add the buttermilk, Parmesan, and chives to the flour all at once, working it gently together.
 Turn out onto a floured board (It will still look craggy and unmixed) and push it together to form a large mass, folding it over on itself a couple of times.
 This will help create flakey layers.